finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

 <a name="queryinstrumentcapabilities"></a>
 # **QueryInstrumentCapabilities**
-> InstrumentCapabilities QueryInstrumentCapabilities (LusidInstrument lusidInstrument, string model = null, DateTimeOrCutLabel effectiveAt = null, string recipeScope = null, string recipeCode = null)
+> InstrumentCapabilities QueryInstrumentCapabilities (LusidInstrument lusidInstrument, string model = null)

 [EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.